 There are six components of the performance management framework that guide performance management:

-- Program performance accountability quantifies and reports how Health Department programs are functioning.
+- Program performance accountability reports how Health Department programs are functioning.

 - Continuous quality improvement is accomplished through the Agency Improvement Model, a Plan-Do-Study-Act cyclical process improvement model.

 - Performance-based budgeting ensures that sub-grants and sub-contracts align partner and vendor work with public health priorities.

 - Staff and workforce performance evaluations promote individual understanding and alignment with outcomes.